MMMZZZZ/Jellyfin-Migrator/README.md

 ## Credits

 Big thank you goes to the devs in the [official Jellyfin chats](https://jellyfin.org/contact) that pointed me to the correct places in the Jellyfin sources and helped me figure out how certain things work under the hood!

+Also, apologies for possible future bug reports from people using my tool and encountering weird issues with their Jellyfin installation.
+I sincerely hope it won't happen.

 ## License